j19sch/j19sch.github.io/my-lists/reading-list/index.md

 - Kom hier dat ik u kus - Griet Op de Beeck
 - Practical Ways to Lead and Serve (Manage) Others: Modern Management Made Easy, Book 2 - Johanna Rothman
 - The answer to how is yes: Acting on what matters - Peter Block
+- How to take smart notes: One simple technique to boost writing, learning and thinking - Sönke Ahrens
+- Orbiting the giant hairball: A corporate fool's guide to surviving with grace - Gordon MacKenzie

 ### 2019
 - Host: Six new roles of engagement for teams, organizations, communities, movements - Mark McKergow & Helen Bailey